MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

 Once an appropriate input parameters were set, reflector heights can be estimated using [gnssir](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.gnssir_cl.html#module-gnssrefl.gnssir_cl) command:

-Here, we process a single day, doy 1 of 2026, setting `plt` option to `True` and add `extension` option:
+Here, we process a single day, doy 1 of 2026, setting `plt` option to `True` to see the SNR data and periodograms and adding `extension` option:

 <code>gnssir cam2 2026 1 -plt T -extension 715_0360</code>